svenkreiss/svenkreiss.github.io/content/pelican-2018.md

 Open and in-progress issues:

-* hack of the day: make your default status `draft` (generally a good idea), but then make the default status in `publishconf.py` to `hidden`.
+* hack of the day: make your default status `draft` (generally a good idea), but then set the default status in `publishconf.py` to `hidden`.
 When trying to publish, `hidden` will create an error and the file will be skipped.
 So the article wont exist on the web at all until its status is set to `draft`.
 Problem: have to split `OUTPUTDIR` in the Makefile so that two different directories are used for `make devserver` and `make publish` (filed [issue#2284](https://github.com/getpelican/pelican/issues/2284) against Pelican; see [Makefile](https://github.com/svenkreiss/svenkreiss.github.io/blob/pelican/Makefile)).
 * Have to wrap Tweet embeds in `<div>` to avoid Markdown's `<p>` tag because the embedded tweet includes a `<blockquote>` which cannot appear inside a `<p>` tag.

 Always validate html with [html5validator](https://github.com/svenkreiss/html5validator).